On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Background and Motivation

 \textbf{Compute-bound Latency.} A cross-encoder's latency is dominated by matrix multiplications in its transformer blocks.
 For an input sequence of length $L$ (query + candidate) and a hidden dimension $D$, the complexity of self-attention and the feed-forward network (FFN) scales as $O(L^2 \cdot D)$ and $O(L \cdot D^2)$, respectively.
 Because this expensive computation must be executed independently for each of the $N$ candidates, the total latency scales linearly with $N$.
 On edge devices with limited floating-point compute capabilities, this linear scaling results in delays that significantly degrade the user experience.

-\textbf{Memory Footprint.} Cross-encoders' memory demands present an equally formidable challenge, comprising two main components: \begin{itemize}[leftmargin=*] \item \textit{Model Weights.} Even small sized rerankers (e.g., 0.6\,B parameters) require hundreds of megabytes of storage.
-Loading these weights into the limited DRAM or VRAM of a mobile device consumes a substantial portion of the system's memory budget. \item \textit{Intermediate Tensors.} During inference, another memory issue comes from transient intermediate tensors (e.g., for query, key, value projections, attention scores, and FFN outputs).
+\textbf{Memory Footprint.} Cross-encoders' memory demands present an equally formidable challenge, comprising two main components: \begin{itemize}[leftmargin=*] \item \textit{Model Weights.} Even small sized rerankers (e.g., 0.6\,B parameters) require several gigabytes of storage.
+These weights are dominated by the stacked Transformer layers.
+For instance, in Qwen3-Reranker-0.6B, 28 Transformer layers (15\,M weights each layer) account for over 70\% of the weight memory.
+Loading these weights into the limited DRAM or VRAM of an edge device consumes a substantial portion of the system's memory budget. \item \textit{Intermediate Tensors.} During inference, another memory issue comes from transient intermediate tensors (e.g., for query, key, value projections, attention scores, and FFN outputs).
 The peak memory consumption from these tensors scales with the number of candidates being processed in a batch, and can easily exceed the memory budget of an application. \end{itemize}